 - The First Year Experience Program helps Saint Mary’s students with the critical transitions from high school to college, and ultimately to successful post-college lives.

-- More than 60 percent of students participate in some kind of organized athletic activity, including 11 NCAA Division I sports and club sports including Crew (M), Lacrosse (M), Volleyball (M), Water Polo (M, W), and Rubgy (M).
+- More than 60% of students participate in some kind of organized athletic activity, including 17 NCAA Division I sports and 23 club and intramural sports.
+Club sports offered include: Crew (M), Lacrosse (M), Volleyball (M), Water Polo (M, W), and Rugby (M).

 NCAA Division I, West Coast Conference:

 Cross Country (Men’s, Women’s)

 Soccer (Men’s, Women’s)

 Traditional Volleyball or Beach Volleyball (Women’s)

 - Forbes magazine rated Saint Mary’s in the top five in the U.S. for “raising your earnings potential” and the average starting salary for a Saint Mary’s graduate is above the national average.

 - 8/10 of our graduates who apply to medical school are accepted, and 3/4 who apply to law school are accepted.